oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 (e.g. the request format may be `application/json` rather than `application/x-www-form-urlencoded`).

-These intermediate requests MAY also be sent to proprietary endpoints at the authorization server rather than the Authorization Challenge Endpoint.
+These intermediate requests MAY also be sent to proprietary endpoints at the authorization server rather than the Native Authorization Endpoint.

 ### Auth Session {#auth-session}